karledenstal/HARBINGER/README.md

 ## Harbinger endgame

-- Earn daily gold to collect in Jorrvaskr (Not implemented)
+- Earn daily gold as Harbinger, collect from strongbox in Jorrvaskr (Not implemented)
 - Companions influence quests (Not implemented)
     - Windhelm (???)
         - Gold reward